-- 26. The Chief Coroner may make a section 3 direction when requested to do so by coroner A or in response to an emergency incident or for the purpose of using a special cadre. - 27.
+- 31. The Chief Coroner may make a section 3 direction when requested to do so by coroner A or in response to an emergency incident or for the purpose of using a special cadre. - 32.
 Any request to the Chief Coroner by coroner A should be in writing by email, setting out the facts briefly and the reasons for the request.
-No lengthy documentation is necessary. - 28.
-In some cases the Chief Coroner will express a provisional view to coroner A or coroner B and ask them to reconsider their position. - 29.
-In any event the Chief Coroner will invite coroner B to explain the refusal briefly. - 30.
+No lengthy documentation is necessary. - 33.
+In some cases the Chief Coroner will express a provisional view to coroner A or coroner B and ask them to reconsider their position. - 34.
+In any event the Chief Coroner will invite coroner B to explain the refusal briefly. - 35.
 Where appropriate, and having considered the written submissions of both coroners, sometimes with a request for further information, the Chief Coroner will either make no direction or make a direction for a transfer to coroner B, informing both coroners in writing of the decision, giving brief reasons.
-The standard form for a direction is CC10. - 31.
-The Chief Coroner will not interfere too readily when Coroner B has refused to accept the transfer for good reason.
-The Chief Coroner will, however, usually make a direction where it is concluded that coroner B has acted unreasonably or there is a compelling reason for a transfer. - 32.
+The standard form for a direction is CC10. - 36.
+The Chief Coroner will not interfere too readily when coroner B has refused to accept the transfer for good reason.
+The Chief Coroner will, however, usually make a direction where it is concluded that coroner B has acted unreasonably or there is a compelling reason for a transfer. - 37.
 If directed, the transfer will take immediate effect from the time of the Chief Coroner's direction.
-In practice the Chief Coroner makes very few directions under section 3 because sensible agreement between coroners invariably takes place. - 33.
-Once a section 3 direction has been made by the Chief Coroner, the requirements set out in paragraph 10 above (as in the case of an agreed transfer) must be followed. - 34.
-In addition to the simple direction for a transfer under section 3, the Chief Coroner may also make a 'subsequent direction'.
+In practice the Chief Coroner makes very few directions under section 3 because sensible agreement between coroners invariably takes place. - 38.
+Once a section 3 direction has been made by the Chief Coroner, the requirements set out in paragraph 14 above (as in the case of an agreed transfer) must be followed. - 39.
+In addition to the simple direction for a transfer under section 3, the Chief Coroner may also make a 'subsequent direction'. - 40.
+The Explanatory Notes to the 2009 Act make it clear that the government intended this provision to be used by the Chief Coroner to aid in global case management.
+Any requests to the Chief Coroner made by interested persons which fall outside this administrative function will not be entertained.